zedstarr/phoney/README.md

 The app prestends to connect to the attached mobile network, allows the  user to enter a number a plays dial/MF/ringing tones.
 The app then plays a .WVE file that sounds like someone has picked up/answered the call.
 This file can be re-recorded/customised so you can have whoever/whatever you like answering your fake call :-D

+Only tested on Series 3a - 3c/mx YMMV!

 ## **Disclaimer**:
 This repo is just a clone of the complete PHONEY folder that I found backed-up on a floppy (yes, an actual floppy disk!) and it's here for archival purposes only.
 If you wish to translate your own version you'll need to be familair with intermediate/advanced programming in OPL for SIBO/EPO16 computers.